devicehive/devicehive-docker/rdbms-image/README.md

-# Installation
+# DeviceHive installation with Docker-compose
-[DeviceHive](https://github.com/devicehive/devicehive-java-server) Docker containers accept the following environment variables which enable persistent storage in PostgreSQL, message bus support through Apache Kafka and scalable storage of device messages using Apache Cassandra.
+[DeviceHive](https://github.com/devicehive/devicehive-java-server) Docker containers accept many environment variables which configure persistent storage in PostgreSQL, message bus support through Apache Kafka and scalable storage of device messages using Apache Cassandra.

+Docker Compose puts all containers together and provides a way to tweak configuration for your environment.

-## Configure
+## Configuration
+DeviceHive service stack will start without any configuration.
+All containers are configured via environment variables and Docker Compose can pass variables from its environment to containers and read them from [.env](https://docs.docker.com/compose/compose-file/#env_file) file.
+To make persistent configuration changes we will add parameters in the `.env` file in current directory.

 ### PostgreSQL
 * `${DH_POSTGRES_ADDRESS}` - Address of PostgreSQL server instance.
 Required.
 * `${DH_POSTGRES_PORT}` - Port of PostgreSQL server instance, defaults to `5432` if undefined.